thekoushikdurgas/tailorapp/lib/docs/SUPABASE_SETUP_COMPLETED.md

-# ✅ Supabase Database Setup - COMPLETED!
+# ✅ Supabase Database Setup - COMPLETED

 ## 🎉 **SUCCESS!
 Your TailorApp is now ready with Supabase Database-Only Setup**